What is deregistration?

 How will I financially support myself?

 Once you are deregistered, you would no longer be a student, so you would usually be expected to self-fund, for example through working.
-You should also be eligible to claim certain welfare benefits such as Job Seeker’s Allowance or Housing Benefit or Universal Credit, if you meet the main eligibility rules for claiming.
+You should also be eligible to claim certain welfare benefits such as Universal Credit providing you meet the main eligibility rules for claiming.

 However, if you are then re-instated at Queen Mary following payment of any outstanding tuition fees and you resume your full-time student status, you would become ineligible to claim welfare benefits, unless you fall into one of the groups of students who can claim benefits despite being a full-time student, such as a lone parent, or a student with a disability or ongoing ill health.